 Judge Rupp received his J.D. from the American University Washington College of Law in 1974.
 He is a member of the Maryland and D.C.
 Bar, and his awards include the Outstanding Jurist Award, Montgomery County Bar Association, 1995.
 Judge Rupp was also the 1997 Recipient of Distinguished Service Award, Washington College of Law, American University, Washington, DC.
 On November 17, 2006, Judge Rupp was awarded The Daily Record's Leadership in Law Award.
 The award honors those who contribute significantly to the legal profession.
 Judge Rupp has also received the 2009 Community Service Award from the Caron Foundation and the 2015 Community Service Award from the Montgomery County Bar Foundation.

 Addy Schmitt is Counsel at the law firm Miller & Chevalier Chartered, where she represents individuals, organizations and corporations in white collar criminal and complex civil litigation matters.
 Prior to joining Miller & Chevalier, Ms. Schmitt served as an Assistant United States Attorney in the Civil Division of the U.S. Attorney's Office for the District of Columbia, where she represented federal executive agencies and employees at all stages of litigation in matters pending before the U.S. District Court for the District of Columbia and the U.S. Court of Appeals for the District of Columbia Circuit.

-Prior to joining the U.S. Attorney's office in January 2010, Ms. Schmitt served as counsel and career law clerk to the Honorable Emmet G. Sullivan on the U.S. District Court for the District of Columbia from 2007-2009, and as a term law clerk to Judge Sullivan from 2004-2005, where she assisted him with many complex and high-profile criminal and civil matters, including a number of jury and non-jury trials.
+Earlier in her career, Ms. Schmitt served as counsel and career law clerk to the Honorable Emmet G. Sullivan on the U.S. District Court for the District of Columbia from 2007-2009, and as a term law clerk to Judge Sullivan from 2004-2005, where she assisted him with many complex and high-profile criminal and civil matters, including a number of jury and non-jury trials.
 Ms. Schmitt also worked as an Associate for the law firm of Dickstein Shapiro, LLP from 2003-2004 and 2005-2007, where she handled a wide range of civil cases at all stages of the litigation process.